-Grade 4 begins the transition to the fully departmentalized programs and academic challenges of the Academy’s Middle School.
+Grade 4 begins the transition to the fully departmentalized programs and academic challenges of Middle School.
 A classroom still provides a home base, while students learn the responsibility of traveling to social studies, science, and world languages classes all while managing an increased workload.

 A sophisticated curriculum and engaging instruction captures students’ imaginations, allowing them to produce beyond their expected capabilities.

 Grade 4 Curriculum

 - Paragraph development, punctuation and capitalization are studied as students learn to draft, revise, edit, publish and share their work